France is a familiar country to most – at least in terms of images in everyone’s mind:

 |Plug type||C (European model)|

 The climates in France can be roughly divided into two: a colder one in the north and a warmer one in the south.
-In 2019, several temperature records were broken in many areas of France, and in late July, the temperatures were widely above 40 °C. With regard to global warming, the year 2020 can be expected to be just as hot or even hotter.
+Several temperature records have been broken in many areas of France in recent years, and in late July, the temperatures have been even above 40 °C. With regard to global warming, the future years can be expected to be just as hot or even hotter.

 While the ski resorts have the high season from the beginning of December to Easter, elsewhere in France the winter months from December to January constitute the low season.
 Paris is a suitable destination also in winter, and the hotel prices are much lower than in the high season.
 The winter months are the coldest time of the year in almost all parts of the country; it also rains often.